New-Horizons-SPM/scanbot/paper.md

 acquired images and determine when a probe needs refining [@Gordon_2020], [@Rashidi_2018], then Reinforcement Learning (RL) agents can condition the probe accordingly [@Schiffrin_2020].
-Although these approaches have significantly advanced automation in STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer directly to other labs studying different systems or working with different STM systems.
+Although these approaches have significantly advanced automation in STM experiments, they are often tailored to specific surfaces and STM equipment, making it challenging to transfer them directly to other labs studying different kinds of samples or working with different STM systems.

 To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with